Understanding Society

 Things are Just Not Made to Last

 “The washing machine’s stopped working!”
 “What’s wrong with it?
 It’s not that old.
 We’ve only had it a few years.”
-Though the machine in question may vary, it’s a common household conversation that quite often ends up with the purchasing of a new appliance.
-In a consumption led economy, goods are designed and produced to…
+Though the machine in question may vary, the conversation is common and often ends with the purchase of a new appliance.
+In a consumption-led economy, goods are designed and produced to encourage their usage.
+The…

 • Managing Society by Television